Snowflake-Labs/snowpark-python-demos/Graph Analysis/Readme.md

 1. Open terminal and clone this repo.

     `git clone https://github.com/Snowflake-Labs/snowpark-python-examples`

+2. uUpdate `creds.json` to reflect your snowflake environment.

-2. Change to the `Graph Analysis` directory and launch JupyterLab (or Juypter)
+3. Change to the `Graph Analysis` directory and launch JupyterLab (or Juypter)

     `jupyter lab`

-3. Paste the URL in a browser window and once JupyterLab comes up, update `creds.json` to reflect your snowflake environment.
+4. Paste the URL in a browser window and once JupyterLab comes up.

-4. Run the cells of the Notebook.
+5. Run the cells of the Notebook.